MUTS

-After years of making various illustrations for clients and newspapers, I am taking a new path with my artwork.
+After years of making various illustrations, paintings and drawings for clients and newspapers, I am taking a new path with my artwork.
 It's not that I'm leaving the period I refer to above and make no longer illustrations for the various media, no, certainly not.
 However, I get a lot of pleasure from my watercolor and sketch work and in this way I want to give my new material a more prominent place.

-Anyway, this new site went online on June 11, 2024 and will be adjusted and supplemented from that date.
+Anyway, this website went online on June 11, 2024 and will be adjusted and supplemented from that date.
 Not every part has been adjusted 100 percent yet, but please come back regularly, I am working hard on it.

 The more often you draw or paint, the more you see.
 Subjects often come into view quickly, the variation and the coincidental scenes make it fun every time to grab your materials and get started.
 I also notice that if you don't do anything for a while, it starts to itch.
 You have to do something, whether you want to or not.
 Now that I'm writing this, it's almost the end of August, summer will last a little while longer, it will even be a bit sunnier and warmer next week.
 Still, autumn, with all its colours, will slowly start to show itself again.
 The changing seasons, the colours, the weather... it's all inspiration material from which I can get a lot of drawings and paintings.